 The process to achieve OrganizeMyDrawer.com goals began with a thorough round of strategy consulting, detailed discovery, and a technical scope definition that defined milestones and success factors.
 Next, the NEWMEDIA team went to work.
-In-house designers and UI developers put together wireframes, site designs, and ideas to make a user-friendly interface that would drive drawer organizer designing, while being usable by a wide range of tech-savvy to tech-handicap users.
-At the same time, NEWMEDIA’s expert development team developed a functional front-end prototype that would ultimately be the foundation of the design interface and allowed OrganizeMyDrawer.com to test ideas and confirm behavior is a more cost effective way.
+In-house designers and UI developers put together wireframes, site designs, and ideas to make a user-friendly custom website design interface that would drive drawer organizer designing, while being usable by a wide range of tech-savvy to tech-handicap users.
+At the same time, NEWMEDIA’s expert web development team developed a functional front-end prototype that would ultimately be the foundation of the design interface and allowed OrganizeMyDrawer.com to test ideas and confirm behavior is a more cost effective way.

 As the designs and prototype came together, site development began.
-The NEWMEDIA development team built out the foundation of the site in Drupal, which included commerce, customer management, order tracking, accounting functions, and more.
+The NEWMEDIA development team built out the foundation of the site in Drupal, which included ecommerce development, customer management, order tracking, accounting functions, and more.
 The prototype design tool was ported into Drupal, taking advantage of Drupal’s powerful and dynamic integration abilities.
 And finally, the custom tools and features were fully integrated into commerce, user management, and other important pieces of the site.

 Client Background & Challenges

 OrganizeMyDrawer.com is a start up company that fills a huge niche in the drawer organizer market with an affordable, quality product.
 While other available options consist of either cheap, design-restricted products or over-priced products commonly built by a woodworker, OrganizeMyDrawer.com uses state of the art materials and cutting tools to build custom drawer organizers that can be used for anything such as the silverware drawer, toolbox organization, that infamous junk drawer mentioned earlier, and endless other uses.